Mixed In Key

 Mixed In Key (also known as MIK) is Windows and Macintosh software that simplifies a DJ technique called harmonic mixing.
-Mixed In Key analyzes MP3 and WAV files and determines the musical key of every file.
+Mixed In Key analyses MP3 and WAV files and determines the musical key of every file.
 Knowing the key, DJs can use music theory (such as the Circle of Fifths) to play songs in a harmonically-pleasing order.
-The software helps to eliminate dissonant tones while mixing songs together using a technique such as beatmatching.

-History

-Mixed In Key software was developed to provide a Windows interface for the tONaRT key detection algorithm created by zplane.development.
+The software helps to solve Mixed In Key's software was developed to provide a Windows interface for the toner key detection algorithm created by zplane.development.
 The original tONaRT algorithm created by zplane.development had a simple Windows-based demo which could not process multiple audio files at once.
-Yakov Vorobyev created a simple C# .NET Windows application that could batch-process multiple files.
-The first version was released on March 25, 2006.
+Yakov Vorobyev created a simple C# .NET Windows application that could batch-process multiple files. he first version was released on March 25, 2006.
 Soon after, work on Mac OS X began, and on June 4, 2006, the first version of Mac OS X was released.

-Since May 2007, Mixed In Key LLC has improved the key detection algorithm by combining tONaRT with a custom in-house algorithm.
+Since May 2007, Mixed In Key, LLC has improved the key detection algorithm by combining tONaRT with a custom in-house algorithm.
 Mixed In Key was granted a patent on this algorithm.
 The new algorithm was released in Version 3.0.
 The latest version (in April 2022) is 10.0.

-Ali 'Dubfire' Shirazinia from Deep Dish was a big influence on the development of the Mac OS X version by providing feedback to the development team.
+Ali "Dubfire" Shirazinia from Deep Dish was a big influence on the development of the Mac OS X version by providing feedback to the development team.
 After the Mac OS X version was released, Ali used Mixed In Key to help sequence songs for his Global Underground 31 Taipei album.

 Products

 All three suites of Mixed In Key's software, Mixed In Key, Platinum Notes, and Mashup, are available for both PCs and Macs.

-Mixed In Keyis the original software from Mixed In Key LLC, the software analyzes the harmonies and melodies of the selected music.
-For every track it shows the musical key and helps choose tracks that are harmonically compatible with each other.
+Mixed In Key is the original software from Mixed In Key LLC, the software analyzes the harmonies and melodies of the selected music.
+For every track, it shows the musical key and helps choose tracks that are harmonically compatible with each other.
 Mixed In Key works with Traktor, Serato, Pioneer CDJs, Ableton Live and all other DJ apps.
 The software is used by the likes of David Guetta and Kaskade.
-Other artists include Paul van Dyk, Armin van Buuren, Sebastian Ingrosso, Sasha, Grammy-winning producer Ali 'Dubfire' from Deep Dish, Pete Tong from BBC Radio 1, trance producers Blank & Jones, Above & Beyond, High Contrast, Nick Warren, BT.Platinum Notes was the second software suite release, it allows the user to drop in music files.
+Other artists include Paul van Dyk, Armin van Buuren, Sebastian Ingrosso, Sasha, Grammy-winning producer Ali "Dubfire" from Deep Dish, Pete Tong from BBC Radio 1, trance producers Blank & Jones, Above & Beyond, High Contrast, Nick Warren, and BT.

+Platinum Notes was the second software suite release.
+It allows the user to drop in music files.
 Platinum Notes then makes the tracks acoustically perfect, by using studio filters to process the files.
-The software corrects for pitch, improves volume and makes the file ready to play anywhere.Mashup is Mixed In Key's most recent addition to its offerings.
-The software helps beatmatch tracks and saves results to new MP3 files, files then can be made into a podcast.
+The software corrects for pitch, improves volume, and makes the file ready to play anywhere.

+Mashup is Mixed In Key's most recent addition to its offerings.
+The software helps beatmatch tracks and saves results to new MP3 files.
+Files then can be made into a podcast.